sawft99/Obsidian-SecPlus/Sec+/Chapter 16 - Securing Networks/WIFI Protected Access version 3 (WPA3).md

 	2. A new session key is generated every time the client connects to the [[Wireless Access Points (WAP)]] which is why only having the password will not allow you to read previous traffic or other clients connected to the same [[Wireless Access Points (WAP)]] or network
 3. The AP sends client messages and encrypts them using the session key created in session 2
 4. Client decrypts the message received using the same one time use session key
 5. The process repeats for every message being sent, starting at step 2 to ensure forward secrecy
+	1. Constantly using new keys

 # Videos